DotNet4Neo4j/Neo4j.AspNet.Identity/README.md

 ###### Instructions

-These instructions assume you know how to set up MongoDB within an MVC application.
+These instructions assume you know how to set up Neo4j within an MVC application.

 1. Create a new ASP.NET MVC 5 project, choosing the Individual User Accounts authentication type.
   1.1 Remove the Entity Framework packages and replace with Neo4j Identity: